Istanbul essentials - Part 3

 Audience reaction.

 The reactions of the children to the dancing spectacular were varied.
 Generally, the girls were enchanted and delighted by the dancers' graceful movements, athletic antics and theatrics.
 The younger boys were openly astonished - shocked even - by the sight of men prancing around in gaily-coloured skirts; an amazement which turned to uncontrolled laughter.
-The older lads were not at all sure what to make of it all or whether they ought to show their inner reactions at all: a mix of bewilderment, incredulity and scepticism.
+The older lads were not at all sure what to make of it, or whether they ought to show their inner reactions: a mix of bewilderment, incredulity and scepticism.

-Dilapidated old wooden house in front of the Molla Zeyrek Mosque, in the Fatih district.
+Dilapidated old wooden house in front of the Molla Zeyrek Mosque, Fatih district.

-Molla Zeyrek Camii, formerly Church of Christ the Pantokrator (12th century), as seen from the Vefa district, with the Fatih Camii (late 18th century) in the background.
+Molla Zeyrek Camii, formerly Church of Christ the Pantokrator (12th century), as seen from the Vefa district, with the Fatih Camii (18th century) in the background.

 Sultan Ahmed Camii (the Blue Mosque).